helmetjs/csp/README.md

 }))
 ```

 There are a lot of inconsistencies in how browsers implement CSP.
-Helmet sniffs the user-agent of the browser and sets the appropriate header and value for that browser.
+Helmet looks at the user-agent of the browser and sets the appropriate header and value for that browser.
 If no user-agent is matched, it will set _all_ the headers with the 2.0 spec.

 Handling CSP violations
 -----------------------